legendofmiracles/minecraft-bte-aws-server/README.md

-# Terraform-deploy-minecraft
+# Terraform-deplay a minecraft server

-Deploy Minecraft server using terraform to AWS
+Deploy Minecraft server using terraform to AWS.

-Create S3 bucket for terraform
-Create S3 bucket for mc-backup
-Create Elastic IP
-Create EC2 key
-Enter values in config/account.tfvars

-Adjust download URL in

-Uses lambda functions to create and destroy a minecraft server instance with terraform.
-S3 is used for server backups and for storing terraform resources. lambda functions can send notifications to a discord chat.
+Uses lambda functions to create and destroy a Minecraft server instance with terraform.
+S3 is used for server backups and for storing terraform resources.
+Lambda functions can send notifications to a Discord channel.

-Push button minecraft server uses 2 s3 buckets

--world backup
--terraform plan
+## Prerquisites
+* An AWS account with credentials for programmatic access
+* Download and install terraform

+## Manual Configuration
+* Create S3 bucket for terraform state
+* Create S3 bucket for minecraft backup
+* Create Elastic IP
+* Create EC2 key

+Enter corresponding values in `config/account.tfvars`.
+Copy [latest Minecraft server download URL](https://www.minecraft.net/en-us/download/server/) into `files/mc-server.sh`.

+## Initial Install
+* `cd iac`
+* `terraform init`
+* `terraform apply -var-file=../config/account.tfvars`
+* Sit back and enjoy the show

+## The man behind the curtain
+Beyond the allocation of AWs resources, the terraform script triggers modification of the ec2 instance.
+It installs the Minecraft server and adds crontab entries for syncing the minecraft directory to S3 and detecting idle state.
+Once idle state has been detected, it triggers the destruction of the ec2 instance via the afore mentioned lambda function.

 auto_shutoff.py - Runs on the minecraft server